JoshuaAndrews-1882/project-1/README.md

 - __Home Page Information__

   - The first section of information on the home page shows the entry price to Alligator Bay, some information regarding alligators, what they can see at Alligator Bay and what a amenities are available.
+  - This will allow users to know the price to enter and what is available on site.

 - __Three Images__

-   - There are 3 images sitting above the opening times, show times and feeding times.
-This is to give the user a visual feeling on alligators, to draw their attention and help keep them interested.
+   - There are three images sitting above the opening times, show times and feeding times.
+   - This will help keep the user interested in the site, keeping them visually happy and interested.

 - __Times Section__

   - The times section shows the user the opening times, live show times and feeding times.
-This will allow the user to plan for their day and when they would be able to see certain events happening before arriving.
+  - This will allow the user to plan for their day and when they would be able to see certain events happening before arriving.

 - __Home Image__

+  - A large image of an alligator that is 100% width of the page.
-  - This image is to give the user a visual feeling and help keep them interested in seeing alligators.
+  - This will help keep the user interested in the site, keeping them visually happy and interested.

 - __Footer__

   - A basic footer with images linking to various social networks, this is consistent across all three pages.
+  - This will allow the user to keep connected via different social networking sites.

+- __Our Alligators__

+ - This section gives some information about the alligators and shows a video of the alligators.
+ - This will give the user a visual experience of what they would come to see.